 Kung Fu Panda is one of those rare kids’ movies that adults will love too.
 And I don’t say that lightly.
-I was completely unimpressed with all of the Shrek movies, bored by The Incredibles and Cars, and haven’t liked a Disney animated movie since The Hunchback of Notre Dame.
-But I loved Kung Fu Panda.
+I was completely unimpressed with all of the Shrek movies, bored by Cars, and haven’t liked a Disney animated movie since The Hunchback of Notre Dame.
+But I loved Kung Fu Panda!

 Let’s start with the voices.
-Sometimes when actors are cast as cartoon characters, their voices are so over-the-top “them” that it’s distracting (think Robin Williams in Aladdin or Eddie Murphy in Shrek).
+Sometimes when actors are cast as cartoon characters, their voices are so over-the-top “them” that it’s distracting (think Eddie Murphy in Shrek).
 But the voice acting in Kung Fu Panda is actually, well, acting!
 The voices fit the characters perfectly.
 And since they weren’t distracting, I didn’t spend the whole movie trying to figure out who they were.

-A battle is brewing between the Kung Fu students and Tai Lung, an ex-student of Kung Fu master Shifu.
+A battle is brewing between the kung fu students and Tai Lung, an ex-student of Master Shifu.
 Tai Lung is being held in a prison just for him, watched over and taunted by 1000 over-confident guards.
 A vision of Tai Lung’s escape sets into motion events that, naturally, help him escape.
 Like Hannibal Lecter with his paperclip, Tai Lung seizes his moment and the fun we’re all having at Po’s expense takes on more urgency.

 The action scenes are pretty impressive.
 They’re very stylized, like a live-action martial arts movie, and held everyone’s attention, kids and adults alike.
 The penultimate battle scared my six-year-old son a little bit, but my four-year-old daughter didn’t blink.
 And the serious scenes never go on too long before Po lightens things up.
 The chopstick battle over the last dumpling was my favorite scene, exciting and hilarious at the same time.